saschwarz/tech-agilitynerd/content/pages/about.rst

 Started in 2004 as a locally hosted flat file web site using a Perl CGI script (Blosxom).
 Then migrated to posterous.com.
 Currently flat files authored in reStructured Text and statically generated using `Pelican`_.
 Comments via Disqus and search by Google Custom Search Engine.

+The `content of the blog <https://github.com/saschwarz/tech-agilitynerd>`_ and my `edits to the theme <https://github.com/saschwarz/pelican-bootstrap-responsive-theme>`_ are available on GitHub.

 My Other Web Sites and Projects
 @@@@@@@@@@@@@@@@@@@@@@@@@@@@@@@